IBM/itaa-docs/docs/enterprise/Self-Guided Tutorial/Getting Started with IT Architect Assistant.md

 ![Add IT System Actor to SCD](../tutorial-images/scd-system-actor.png)

 Note before leaving this diagram, review the other **format panel** tabs.
 You can change line styles, colors, text font details, and more.
-So don't contrain yourself to the somewhat blah look to your diagrams.
+See architecture [visualization guidance](https://ibm.github.io/itaa-docs/Archi-Visualization) for ideas.

 ![Adding some style](../tutorial-images/scd-stylized.png)